Cyber Security Consulting for Nonprofit

 We find that most nonprofit currently keep and average of 29% of data it doesn’t really need.
 If so, reducing or limiting the data that your nonprofit collects, and streamlining the storage process (as well as diligently destroying data in accordance with the nonprofit’s document retention policy) could be easy first steps towards mitigating risk.

-NONPROFIT SECURITY CONSULTING
+NONPROFIT SECURITY CONSULTING with CyberSecop

 CyberSecOps team of experts can help your nonprofit make informed decisions to better anticipate or mitigate these risks through our various services including “know your donor,” “know your beneficiary,” and “know your investments and fund managers” services.
 Each is specially designed to provide you with an understanding of the integrity, reliability, and legitimacy of the third parties that support, benefit from, or help carry out your mission.